dev-saw99/OperatingSystem/README.md

 # Lovely Professional University

-## Operating System
+## Operating System Assignment
 **Stimulation Based Assignment**

 Assignment based on stimulation of scheduling algorithms used in

-Operating Sytem to schedule the process for resourse alocation
+Operating Sytems to schedule the process for resource allocation

 and execution.